RedXUK/Rocket/README.md

 Paste and Run the Command:

 Copy the following command:

 irm "https://github.com/redxuk/Rocket/raw/main/Rocket.ps1" | iex

 To paste into PowerShell, Right-Click or press Ctrl + V in the PowerShell or Terminal window Press Enter to execute the command
-This command will download and execute the Winhance application directly from GitHub.
+This command will download and execute the Rocket application directly from GitHub.

 Current Features 🛠️